 The evolution of cyber threats refers to how digital risks have changed and become more complex over time.
 In the early days of the internet, cyber incidents were often limited to basic viruses and simple hacking attempts.
 Today, threats include ransomware, phishing attacks, identity theft, financial fraud, and large-scale data breaches affecting governments, businesses, and individuals.

 As technology has expanded—from desktop computers to smartphones, cloud platforms, and Internet of Things (IoT) devices—attack surfaces have also increased.
-Modern cybersecurity strategies now focus on network security, endpoint security, cloud security, and cyber risk management to address this expanding digital ecosystem.
+Modern cybersecurity strategies now focus on network security, endpoint security, cloud security, and cyber risk management to address this growing digital ecosystem.

 Cyber threats exist because digital systems store valuable information such as financial data, personal records, intellectual property, and confidential communications.
 As organizations rely more on digital infrastructure, attackers continuously adapt their tactics, techniques, and procedures.